-Here are eight hacks for transporting and storing your beach foods safely and securely while keeping them cold and sand free.
+Here are eight beach hacks for food to transport and store your beach foods safely and securely while keeping them cold and sand free.

 It’s hard to beat a tasty snack at the beach.
 Whether your whole day consists of relaxing under an umbrella and watching the waves, or you are busy with your favorite beach sport and simply need a snack to refuel, keeping your food protected until snack time is essential.

 Whether you want to satisfy your sweet tooth or you just want to pack up some practical foods to keep everyone energized, bringing food with you to the beach is key for a fun outing.

 There are two sure-fire ways to make sure you have great food at the beach – making a good plan and having the right equipment.